LazyZhu/dd-wrt/README.md

 - Have fixes for buld, web UI, services
 - Included USB audio support
 - Dark interface switch
+- Entware install script
 - Proper russian language

 and more...

-Also possible to build for other Northstar routers, as Asus AC-56/68/87U, Netgear R6300v2/R7000/R8000 etc
+Also possible to build for other Northstar routers:
+Asus AC-56/68/87U, Netgear R6300v2/R7000/R8000 etc

+Look at build.sh for some info and initial configuration.

+You also need musl-1.1.5 toolchain, which can be obtained from dd-wrt ftp:

+ftp://ftp.dd-wrt.com/toolchains/

+Yeah, it's dumb to pack it like this!
+Blame BrainSlayer for that size.

 Recommended build system: *Ubuntu 14.04 LTS 32/64bit*